-Individual Health Care Plans: All centers must maintain as part of a child's record, an Individual Health Care Plan (IHCP) for each child with a chronic medical condition which has been diagnosed by a licensed health care provider.
-An IHCP ensures that a child with a chronic medical condition received health care services he or she may need while attending the program.
-Health Services managers develop an IHCP in collaboration with the parents/guardians, educators and the child's licensed health care practitioner, who must authorize the IHCP.
+INDIVIDUAL HEALTH CARE PLANS AND MEDICATIONS: All centers must maintain as part of a child's record, an Individual Health Care Plan (IHCP) for each child with a chronic medical condition which has been diagnosed by a licensed health care provider.
+An IHCP ensures that a child with a chronic medical condition receives health care services he or she may need while attending the program.
+Health & Nutrition Services Managers develop or obtain an IHCP in collaboration with the parents/guardians, educators and the child's licensed health care practitioner, who must authorize the IHCP.
+If your child has been prescribed medication for their condition, the parent/guardian must supply the program with the appropriate and up to date medication.
+All medication must be authorized by the child's medical provider and the parent/guardian.
+If you have any questions regarding IHCPs or Medications, please contact your program's Health & Nutrition Services Manager.

-Health Provider and Insurance Assistance: Program staff will work with families to ensure that all children are enrolled in a health insurance plan and have a medical home.

-If a child does not currently have a doctor or a dentist, the Family Advocate and/or Health Manager will help the parent get appropriate health and/or dental services.
-As part of the Program's emphasis on good health practices, the Health Manager works with the child, the child's teacher, and the parent to meet the family's health needs.
+HEALTH PROVIDER AND INSURANCE ASSISTANCE: Program staff will work with families to ensure that all children are enrolled in a health insurance plan and have a medical home.
+If a child does not currently have a doctor or a dentist, the Family Advocate and/or Health & Nutrition Services Manager will help the parent obtain appropriate health and/or dental services.
+As part of the Program's emphasis on good health practices, the Health & Nutrition Services Manager works with the child, the child's teacher, and the parent to meet the family's health needs.
 These services may include parent workshops, staff training, newsletters, home visits, consultation, or other supportive services as needed or requested by parents and staff.

-Parent/Staff Communication: Parents should be communicating regularly with staff regarding their child's health.
+PARENT/STAFF COMMUNICATION: Parents should be communicating regularly with staff regarding their child's health.
 Parents should inform staff immediately if their child has any health or medical issues such as an animal bite, has received stitches for an injury, illness such as Bronchitis or a fever, and if the child is receiving any medication, even if the medication is not being administered during class time.
 This is for the continued health and safety of the child.
+We ask that if your child is ill or presents with COVID-19 symptoms, or if a child or family member tests positive for COVID-19 you alert the program immediately by calling or emailing the Center Director or Designee.

-Daily Health Check: Teachers perform a daily health check of each child at the entrance to the classroom.
+DAILY HEALTH CHECK: Teachers perform a daily health check of each child at the entrance to the classroom.
 The teacher discusses any concerns with the parent immediately and documents concerns on Incident/Injury Report.
 If a teacher sees that a child is not well during the day, the teacher or other staff may conduct an initial health assessment.
-The teacher then informs the Health Manager, who will evaluate the child and decide to send the child home.
+The teacher then informs the Health & Nutrition Services Manager, who will evaluate the child and decide if its appropriate to send the child home.
 Children rest quietly and are comforted by staff until arrangements are made with the parent to pick up the child.

-Universal Precautions: The U.S. Centers for Disease Control designed measures, called universal precautions, to prevent the spread of blood borne infections like Human Immune-Deficiency Virus (HIV) and Hepatitis B (HBV).
+UNIVERSAL PRECAUTIONS: The U.S. Centers for Disease Control designed measures, called universal precautions, to prevent the spread of blood borne infections like Human Immune-Deficiency Virus (HIV) and Hepatitis B (HBV).
 Universal precautions do not prevent the spread of airborne diseases (like measles and tuberculosis) or food borne illnesses.
 "Universal" does not mean that these precautions protect against all infections; it means they should be used with everyone.